Why Drink Bladders?

 The best method to remove it is;

 - Fill the Drink Bladder with clean water.

 - Add household bleach (at the bottle dilution) or 2 Tbsp Baking soda.

 - Open the tap, remove the soft bite block and let the water fill the hose and leave over night.

-- If the taste is unchanged, consider upgrading to a better brand of Drink Bladder like CamelBak, which i have never had a taste issue with.
+- If the taste is unchanged, consider upgrading to a better brand of Drink Bladder like Camelbak, ( i have never had a taste issue with this brand)